haf/expecto/README.md

 nuget Expecto
 ```

-It draws heavily from Haskell's [test-framework](http://batterseapower.github.com/test-framework/) and [HUnit](http://hunit.sourceforge.net/).
-You can read about the rationale and underlying concepts in [this blog post](http://bugsquash.blogspot.com/2012/06/fuchu-functional-test-library-for-net.html),
-or TL;DR: tests should be first-class values so that you can move them around and execute
+Tests should be first-class values so that you can move them around and execute
 them in any context that you want.
-Also, if they are first-class values, then you can take
-extra care with what the test methods return, making integrations with external libraries
-much cheaper.

 ## Writing tests